-Manoranjan Paul received the BSc Eng (honours) degree in Computer Science and Engineering from Bangladesh University of Engineering and Technology (BUET), Bangladesh, in 1997 and the PhD degree from Monash University, Australia in 2005.
-He has also completed Graduate Certificate in University Leadership in 2017 and Graduate Certificate in Learning & Teaching in Higher Education in 2015 from Charles Sturt University.
+Manoranjan Paul received the BSc Engineering (honors) degree in Computer Science and Engineering from Bangladesh University of Engineering and Technology (BUET) and the PhD degree from Monash University, Australia.
+He has also completed Graduate Certificate in University Leadership and Graduate Certificate in Learning & Teaching in Higher Education from Charles Sturt University (CSU).

 His major research interests are in the fields: